-If you have an RV that you don’t use as frequently as you’d like, it might be time to consider renting it on Outdoorsy.
-Or you could sell it, going the usual route of parking it in your driveway with a For Sale sign on it or listing it in the classifieds.
+If you have an RV that you don’t use as frequently as you’d like, it might be time to consider your options.
+For those not quite ready to part with their rig, renting it out to others on a peer-to-peer platform like Outdoorsy is a solid option.
+Your other option is to sell it, going the usual route of parking it in your driveway with a “for sale” sign on it or listing it in the classifieds.
 But if your time is budgeted elsewhere and you don’t relish the thought of buyers knocking on your door at all hours, consignment might be a better option for you.

 Let’s take a look at how RV consignment works.